apache/skywalking-website/content/events/release-apache-skywalking-apm-9.2.0/index.md

 * Fix invalid links in release docs.
 * Clean up doc about event metrics.
-* Add a table for metric calculations in the ui doc.
+* Add a table for metric calculations in the UI doc.
 * Add an explanation for alerting kernel and its in-memory window mechanism.
 * Add more docs for widget details.
 * Update alarm doc introduce configuration property key